ttddee/ttddee.github.io/building-oiio-win.md

 When you hit **Configure** you can specify a generator.
 We will use **Visual Studio 16 2019**.

 Now we can set the variables that we need.
-Since we are doing a minimal build of only the C++ library we will use the following settings:
+Since we are doing a minimal build of only the C++ library we will use the following setting:

 ```
-OIIO_BUILD_TOOLS = false
 USE_PYTHON = false
 ```
 Note: If you don't have Python installed you need to set **USE_PYTHON = false**, otherwise the configuration will fail.